 How to Get Rid of Static Electricity

-Static Cling On Clothes
+How to Stop Static Cling On Clothes

-Static In Hair
+How to Stop Static In Your Hair

 - Use a metal comb or natural bristle brush.
 Plastic and synthetic materials cause static.
 Using a metal comb or boar-bristle brush helps discharge it.
 If you must use a plastic comb, spritz it with hairspray first.